…as NIPC lauds Edo’s data-driven governance

 This was disclosed during a meeting between officials of the state government, the Nigeria Investment Promotion Commission (NIPC) and the Open Governance Partnership (OGP), in Benin City.

-Senior Special Assistant to the Edo State Governor on Investment Promotion, Mr. Philip Uwaibi, said the meeting was organised to harmonise government data and ensure there is sufficient information for investors to make decisions.
+Senior Special Assistant to the Edo State Governor on Investment Promotion, Mr. Kelvin Uwaibi, said the meeting was organised to harmonise government data and ensure there is sufficient information for investors to make decisions.

 According to him, “We are working with the NIPC and the OGP to enshrine transparency and open access to data in the state.
 It would interest you to know that Edo State is the first state to adopt the Open Governance Initiative and has made its budget public in the last 10 years.
 We pioneered it in this clime.”